 - SCH_RP|dBm SCH Ês/Iot according to Annex B.2.3 for a corresponding Band.

 When DRX or eDRX_CONN is in use, the UE shall be capable of performing RSRP, RSRQ, and RS-SINR measurements of at least 4 inter-frequency cells per FDD inter-frequency and the UE physical layer shall be capable of reporting RSRP, RSRQ, and RS-SINR measurements to higher layers with the measurement period Tmeasure_inter, either measurement gaps are scheduled or the UE supports capability of conducting such measurements without gaps.
-When DRX is used, Tmeasure_inter is as defined in Table 8.17.3.2.2.2-2, and when eDRX_CONN is in use, Tmeasure_inter is as defined in Table 8.17.3.2.2.2-3.
+When DRX is used, Tmeasure_inter is as defined in Table 8.17.3.2.2.2-2, and when eDRX_CONN is in use, Tmeasure_inter is as defined in Table 8.17.3.2.2.2-3. .
+When MCG DRX is in use the applicable DRX cycle is the MCG DRX cycle, unless SCG DRX is also in use and the MCG DRX cycle>40ms, in which case the applicable DRX cycle is max(MCG DRX cycle,SCG DRX cycle).

 Table 8.17.3.2.2.2-2: Requirement to measure FDD interfrequency cells